15 Proven Tips to Attract More Therapy Clients

 8. Guest blog on other sites

-Guest blogging is an easy way to reach a completely new audience.
+Guest blogging is another powerful way to attract more clients by expanding your reach to new audiences.
 It involves publishing content you’ve written on mental health publications and similar websites.

 When you contribute work to these sites, you can link back to your website to improve its Google ranking.
-You’ll also build relationships with other professionals, which can lead to referrals down the road.
+Plus, guest blogging strengthens professional relationships with other therapists, counsellors, and mental health professionals, potentially leading to referrals and collaborations that further grow your practice.

 9. Create a Google Business profile

 Your Google Business profile appears in the ‘map pack’ section of Google search results.
-If you’re unsure what that means, go ahead and type ‘counsellor near me’ into Google.
+If you’re unsure what that means, go ahead and type ‘counsellor near me’, “psychologist near me” or "therapist near me" into Google.
 You’ll likely see listings of local therapists, including their contact information, ratings, and a link to their site.

-To create a similar profile, claim your business on Google Business.
+To create a similar profile, claim your business on Google Business Profile.
 You can add all of your business details, including photos, business hours, and a description of your services.

 10. Be active on social media